French-Spanish Basque 2019 highlights

 Day 12 – Thursday, May 9

 On a day trip out of St. Jean-de-Luz, we drive to pretty Bayonne for lunch and a walking visit in the old town, the traditional capital of Basque France.
-Bayonne is renowned for its chocolate, an echo of the late 15th century, when Jews expelled from Spain by Ferdinand and Isabella. brought the secret of chocolate making with them.
+Bayonne is renowned for its chocolate, an echo of the early 16th century, when Jews expelled from Portugal brought the secret of chocolate making with them.
 Then we push on to chic Biarritz, a world-class seaside resort, to admire its wide beaches and crashing surf – it's France's surfing capital.
 Finally, we return to St. Jean-de-Luz.
 OVERNIGHT – ST. JEAN-DE-LUZ

 Getaway Day – Friday, May 10